House Votes To Let Its Leaders Pursue Contempt Lawsuits In Trump Inquiries

 "The president of the United States does not work for the Congress of the United States," Cole said.
 "He works for the American people.
 He runs a co-equal branch of government."

 That means the Trump administration can't drop everything and accede to partisan fishing expeditions, Republicans say.
-The president cooperated with former special counsel Robert Mueller, they say, including with witness interviews and documents.
+The president cooperated with Mueller, they say, including with witness interviews and documents.

-Nadler and his majority are not only trying to drag out that process for political reasons, Cole argued — they're doing so despite the cooperation they've begun to receive from Barr and the Justice Department.
+Nadler and his majority not only are trying to drag out that process for political reasons, Cole argued — but are doing so despite the cooperation they've begun to receive from Barr and the Justice Department.

 Collins also called Democrats' legal arguments weak and said they could wind up hurting their own cause if they don't find favor with judges in court.

 "This is a novel, untested and risky proposition," he said.
-"These tactics weaken the House"
+"These tactics weaken the House."

 Cole agreed that by taking these cases to court, members of Congress are risking decisions in which they might lose — and that could cost future lawmakers their ability to investigate.